-Belgium imposed several international commissions on France in order to propose solutions to the situation.
-The most important one took place between 1882 and 1884, and ended with a promise from the French side to build a purification station at the border to treat the waters of the Espierre.
-Indeed, the industrialists refused to treat their discharges themselves, arguing that the State could not impose that on them.
-Above all, they opposed Belgian demands with thinly veiled threats regarding the employment of their nationals in the French factories.
-At the border, the experimental Grimonpont water treatment plant was built during the last decade of 19th century.
-It quickly proved to be undersized for the treatment of all the water in the river, and the technical solution chosen-which was to purify the water by spreading it over the ground quickly accumulated quantities of sludge that the plant was unable to get rid of.
+The industrialists therefore lined up in order of battle to provide the cities with several infrastructures in order to bring water to the agglomeration.
+First, a canal was built between 1835 and 1877 along the Espierre River.
+This development not only provided the town with a navigable waterway, but also allowed for numerous pumping operations in the canal, which the industrialists used as a water source.
+Later, two other pumping plants river, and the technical solution chosen-which was to purify the water by spreading it over the groundquickly accumulated quantities of sludge that the plant was unable to get rid of.
 After several failed technical experiments, the plant closed in 1908.
 The promises and commissions, as well as the improvement of the Espierre riverbed, only marginally reduced the problem of insalubrity in the valley.
 Diplomatic tensions continued to rise, to the point that Belgium threatened on several occasions to build a dam at the border to flood Roubaix and Tourcoing with their industrial waste (Gagnepain 2021b).
 A budget was voted in the Chamber and land was purchased for this purpose.
 This fanciful project never came to fruition, but it demonstrated both how much Belgium was affected by this situation and how powerless it was to impose serious measures on the industrialists of Roubaix and Tourcoing.
 It is therefore reasonable to consider that this ease given to pollute, thanks to the nearby presence of the border, was a major asset in the development of the textile industrial complex of the agglomeration, and such sanitary conditions could certainly not have been maintained in another river in the middle of the national territory.
 It was not until the period between the two world wars that political pressure was sufficient to impose standards and sanctions on industry.
 We will focus on this period in the continuation of the paper below.